b72u68/nvim-chtsh/README.md

 - [x] ~~Show result in split window.~~
 - [ ] Search with language and query.
 - [ ] Create commands for easier key mapping.
+- [ ] Get list of available keywords.